medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

-###### If the MedCom message is of type FHIR
+###### If the MedCom Message is of type FHIR

 <!-- br -->

-If the MedCom message is of type FHIR, then always in the following format:
+If the MedCom Message is of type FHIR, then always in the following format:

     <DocumentInformation>
         <Standard>